-Inpatient sleeping drug quadrupled fall riskNovember 19th, 2012 in Health /
+Inpatient sleeping drug quadrupled fall riskNovember 19, 2012 in Medicine & Health / Health

 A drug commonly prescribed to help patients sleep in hospitals has been associated with an increased risk of falls, according to a study published in the Journal of Hospital Medicine.